cyrilchapon/typera-zod/README.md

 or [Koa] app rather than use them as typera middleware.
 </details>

-!!! note

-    You must use a Express or Koa body parsing middleware for `Parser.body` to work.
+    ⚠️ You must use a Express or Koa body parsing middleware for `Parser.body` to work.

 #### `headers(schema)`